asaaki/advent-of-code-2022/README.md

 - Allow rough edges here and there.
 - Have fun!

+## Semi-Goals

+- Performance and efficiency.

+  Usually try to optimize for less to no allocations if possible.
+  (Maybe next year I'll try to do a `#![no_std]`/embedded setup.)

+  Input data gets embedded to also avoid the filesystem.
+This can bloat the binaries though.

+- Relatively idiomatic Rust

+  Although not all common patterns will be used; enums are usually common, but AoC puzzles mostly lend themselves to simple string and number crunching.
+Sometimes shorter code might be more preferrable than the Rusty code.

 ## Non-Goals

-- Performance and efficiency.¹
-- The most, best, optimal, idiomatic way of writing Rust.²
+- The most, best, optimal, idiomatic way of writing Rust.¹
 - Perfectionism.
 - Competition.

-¹ _Unless the task at hand requires it._
-² _Well, a bit of idiomatic code is probably still good._
+¹ <sup>_Well, a bit of idiomatic code is probably still good._</sup>

+## Theme / Challenge

+Multi-bin crate: Each day becomes its own binary, the CLI only needs switches for which part to run and if example inputs should be used.

 ## Setup